Marinara13/Tigerhacks-2023/README.md

 Our organization is not that great, and in the future, it might be a better
 idea to have each function (or small group of functions) in its own file,
 rather than have each function in one or two files total.
+It would also benefit us to have better documentation in our code,
+however we ran out of time.

 Using C was a challenge, and it helped us realize the convenience of object
 oriented languages.
 However, it was still fun and rewarding.